demirantay/notebook/compsci/compilers/build-your-own-lisp/chapter-1.md

 # Chapter 1 • Introduction

+> I skipped some parts that just teach the C language because I already have that in my notes.
+And to be fair the site does not explain C in a good way.

 ### About

 - In this book you'll learn the C programming language and at the same time learn how to build your very own programming language, a minimal Lisp, in under 1000 lines of code!
 We'll be using a library to do some of the initial work, so I'm cheating a bit on the line count, but the rest of the code will be completely original, and you really will create a powerful little Lisp by the end.